Tips for Organizing Your Salesforce Campaign Hierarchy

-Campaign Hierarchies allow you to link related Salesforce Campaigns to one another, and arrange them into a hierarchy structure.
-Having ‘child’ campaigns linked to ‘parent’ campaigns is beneficial for both reporting and general organisation, and is a big mistake not to use this Salesforce feature.
+Campaign Hierarchies allow you to link related Salesforce Campaigns to one another and arrange them into a hierarchy structure.

-These are the most common questions I get asked on a regular basis when guiding people through their hierarchy setup.
-Although there is not one single answer to these questions, there are a few tricks to setting up your campaign hierarchy to make it easier to manage going forward.
+These are common questions I’ve been asked when guiding people through their hierarchy setup.
+While there is no single answer, there are a few tricks to setting up your Campaign Hierarchy that your future self will thank you for.

-In short, what you place at the top of the hierarchy then determines the rest of the levels.
-As I mentioned in the introduction, this is the most common question that concerns people.
+In other words, what you place at the top of the Campaign Hierarchy then determines the rest of the levels.
+I mentioned this already in the introduction because this is the most common concern people voice.

-Whatever you decide, ensure that it is easy to manage as time goes on.
-What I mean by this, is what maintenance and set up will you need to repeat with each quarter, or year that passes?
-This is the downfall of having the year at the top of your hierarchy – you will have to rebuild the framework every year!
+Whatever you decide on, ask yourself: is this easy to manage?
+What I mean by this is the maintenance and setup effort you will need.
+This is the downfall of leading with the year/quarter at the top of your hierarchy, as time passes you will need to rebuild the framework.